bitmovin/bitmovin-player-roku-integrations-yospace/README.md

 - `setContentMetaData`: setContentMetaData(genre, id, length) as void
   Sets the demographic information required by RAF

+The ad policy can be found and edited in `./source/BitmovinYospacePlayer/DefaultBitmovinYospacePlayerPolicy.brs`.
+Due to BrightScripts limitations it is not possible to pass functions to components.
+_If you want to create your own file containing the policy or want to rename the existing one make sure to also rename the script import in `BitmovinPlayerTask.xml`_

 ## Compatibility
 **This version of the Yospace Integration works only with Bitmovin Player Version >= 1.4.x.